CodePushGo/website/src/content/blog/en/capacitor-cicd-plugins-vs-appflow-key-differences.md

 ### CI/CD Plugin Features

 Capacitor CI/CD plugins are now designed to meet the needs of enterprise users.
-For instance, Capgo's implementation delivers a 5MB bundle in just 114ms, with an average global API response time of 434ms [\[1\]](https://capgo.app/).
+For instance, CodePushGo's implementation delivers a 5MB bundle in just 114ms, with an average global API response time of 434ms [\[1\]](https://capgo.app/).

 Here’s a breakdown of what these plugins offer: